-The Search and History interactions return a bundle with results.
+The Search interactions returns a bundle with results.
 Users can specify the number of results that they want to receive in one response with the count parameter.

 • DefaultCount sets the number of results if the user has not specified a count parameter.